 Prevalence of Hyperlipidemia

 Of Americans older than age 20, 15% have a total cholesterol level greater than 240 mg/dl, which is considered high risk.
 Non-modifiable risk factors include age, sex (male), and family history of premature coronary heart disease (CHD).
-Modifiable risk factors include hypertension, cigarette smoking, diabetes, being overweight or obese, physical inactivity, and an atherogenic diet (National Cholesterol Education Program [NCEP], 2002).
+Modifiable risk factors include hypertension, cigarette smoking, diabetes, being overweight or obese, physical inactivity, and adiet high in fat (National Cholesterol Education Program [NCEP], 2002).

 How Is It Diagnosed?

-Hyperlipidemia is diagnosed by the results of a fasting lipoprotein profile including total cholesterol, low-density lipoprotein (LDL) cholesterol, high-density lipoprotein cholesterol, high-density lipoprotein cholesterol, and triglycerides.
+Hyperlipidemia is diagnosed by the results of a fasting lipoprotein profile including total cholesterol, low-density lipoprotein (LDL) cholesterol, high-density lipoprotein cholesterol (HDL), and triglycerides.

 How Is It Prevented?